ProgrammersOfVilnius/pov-check-health/check-health.rst

 basic system health checks.
 The checks are specified in the configuration file ``/etc/pov/check-health``; if that file doesn't exist, **check-health** will exit silently without checking anything.

+You can run ``check-health -g`` to generate a config file.
+You'll probably need to modify it to suit your needs.

 Usually **check-health** is run automatically from cron.
 It doesn't emit any output and returns exit code 0 if all checks pass.
 Any output